Community Grants

 Hours:

-Accepting Electronics, Appliances and Household Hazardous Waste (HHW)
+Accepting Electronics, Appliances, Household Hazardous Waste (HHW), and Foam

 ***Closed on government holidays and during severe weather.***